 Photo courtesy of Kevin Davis

-Estes Park’s Black Lantern is the place to go when you don’t know what to get.
-Co-owners and husband-and-wife duo Kevin and Ginny Davis both hold college degrees in graphic design and have artfully screen printed everything from T-shirts to mugs to coasters with classically cool Colorado imagery.
+Longmont’s Black Lantern is the place to turn when you don’t know what to get your secret Santa.
+Co-owners and husband-and-wife duo Kevin and Ginny Davis both hold college degrees in graphic design and have artfully screen-printed everything from T-shirts to mugs to coasters with classically cool Colorado imagery.
 This set of two 11-ounce whiskey glasses ($32) features a beautifully detailed night sky design that reveals itself when the glass is full and won’t flake off in the dishwasher (although the owners recommend washing by hand to prevent the glass from getting cloudy).
 Even better: The Davises etch, embroider, and print all of their designs by hand in their studio with environmentally friendly processes, ensuring that those Colorado landscapes stay pretty enough to put on T-shirts for years to come.
 Available online

-Queen of the Meadow Hair Care Gift Set
+Queen of the Meadow Lotion Bar and Dish Gift Set

 Photo courtesy of Queen of the Meadow

-Daniela Honegger and her family have run Fort Collins–based Queen of the Meadow for 17 years, but you don’t have to take I-25 north to try her body care products, thanks to Denver retailers like Sol Shine and VaVaBloom Floral Occasions & Décor Boutique, which carry Honegger’s products.
+Daniela Honegger and her family have run Fort Collins–based Queen of the Meadow for 18 years, but you don’t have to take I-25 north to try her body care products, thanks to Denver retailers like Sol Shine and VaVaBloom, which carry Honegger’s products.
 And there’s more than one reason to feel good about the company’s self-care lineup: Queen of the Meadow’s main suppliers are certified organic, and 10 percent of its ingredients are gathered in the rural Rocky Mountains.
-The hair gift set ($46) comes with a bottle of herbal shampoo, a shampoo bar, and a moisturizing hair cream.
-(Shoppers can choose to have their goodies scented with essential oils or fragrance free.)
-Plus, all of the packaging is eco-friendly, meaning you can have luscious locks without compromising your conscience.
+The lotion bar and dish gift set ($38) comes with a colorful, handmade ceramic holder that cradles a soap bar in one of six scents (an unscented option is available too).
+Plus, all of the packaging is eco-friendly, meaning your recipient can enjoy a luxurious bath without compromising their conscience.
 Available online and at various retailers

 Green Guru Hipster Hip Pack